PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-06 08:03:58
+Last updated: 2024-04-06 08:04:32
-Random Quote: Emotion equals weakness. - Wednesday Addams
+Random Quote: In this fall - this is tough.
+In this fall I'm going to take my talents to Mouth Beach. - Barney Stinson